tschinz/tschinz.github.io/docs/coding/rust/data_types.md

 }
 ```

-`match` goes well with `enums` because all variants need to be matched.
+`match` goes well with `enums` because all variants need to be matched:

 ```rust
 enum Coin {